Skip to content

 • Linked Data Ontology (MIM1) for semantic consistency (Rq16)

-• Open data models, to be shared back to stakeholders (Rq23)
+• Open data models, to be shared back via open repositories (Rq23)

 • The LDT Toolbox Marketplace for service sharing (Rq23)

-• The LDT4SSC's Knowledge Hub for regular documentation and updates (Rq23)
+• The LDT4SSC Knowledge Hub for regular documentation and updates (Rq23)

 ✏️ Specify upon application